 Pan-Canadian School Board Governance Study

-Drs.
-Bruce Sheppard and Gerald Galway, Memorial University, in collaboration with the Canadian School Boards Association have assembled a research team to undertake a national study of school board governance.
-This study is focused on improving our collective understanding of the attributes of effective school boards across Canada and, in the current context of increasing accountability, furthering our understanding of the relationships between school boards and provincial governments.
-Towards these purposes, we are examining three overarching questions:
+In 2011, Drs.
+Bruce Sheppard and Gerald Galway, Memorial University, assembled a research team to undertake a national study of school board governance.
+This study was focused on improving the collective understanding of the attributes of effective school boards across Canada and, in the current context of increasing accountability, furthering our understanding of the relationships between school boards and provincial governments.
+Towards these purposes, they examined three overarching questions:

 - What are the attributes of effective school boards in Canada?
 Do these attributes vary by province?
 How can these attributes be replicated in jurisdictions across the country?

 - What is the nature of educational governance in school boards in Canada?
 Who are the principal actors and what are their governance roles?
 Does the governance model vary by province?

 - What are the factors and influences that drive policy decision-making in Canadian school boards?

 Purpose of the Study

 This study was a follow-up to previous work (Sheppard, Brown & Dibbon, 2009) that revealed that school boards matter a great deal to the existence of successful public education systems, but only effective school boards have a positive impact on schools and student learning.
 Bringing about meaningful, sustainable improvement of teaching and learning across our nation requires that we learn more about the attributes and priorities of school boards and their relationships with the governments that create and fund them.
 It is toward that purpose that this research was directed.